 We have historically relied on third-party bank financing to meet our seasonal cash flow requirements.
-Our current credit facility with PNC Bank was originally scheduled to mature on March 19, 2023.
-Subsequent to fiscal 2022, the Company extended the final maturity date of the credit line with PNC Bank to April 2027.
-At various times during the COVID-19 pandemic, we were in non-compliance with certain financial covenants under our credit facility with PNC Bank, and in each case, we received a waiver of such violations from PNC Bank.
+In fiscal 2023, our credit facility with PNC Bank was extended to April 2027.
 In addition, on an annual basis, we prepare a lender-approved forecast of seasonal working capital requirements and use borrowings under our credit facility with PNC Bank to help meet these seasonal cash flow and working capital requirements.
 Uncertainty in the credit markets may negatively impact our ability to obtain approval of our annual forecast, make changes in our forecast or renew our credit facility upon its maturity in 2027 on favorable terms or at all.
 If we are unable to access or renew our credit facility on favorable terms (including available borrowing line and the rate of interest charged thereunder), or at all, or we are in violation of our financial covenants in the future and do not receive a waiver, our ability to fund our operations would be impaired, which would have a material adverse effect on our results of operations.